timestamped-blog/follow_alongs/README.md

 # follow_alongs
-Scripts that mirror the work I am doing in the posts.
+Scripts that mirror the work I am doing at time-stamped.blog.